mesosphere/usi/README.md

 we are committed to keep our documented API compatible across releases unless we change the MAJOR version (the first number in the version tuple).

-For example version 0.1.0 and 1.0.0 will not have a compatible API, but 0.2.0 and 0.1.0 should be backwards compatible.
+For example version 1.1.0 and 2.0.0 will not have a compatible API, but 1.2.0 and 1.1.0 should be backwards compatible.

+Please take note that API below version 1.0.0 aren't considered stable and may change at any time.